re-1st/HA-3d-floorplan/README.md

 ![demo](www/ui/screenshots/demo_dashboard_comprs.gif)

+Please be aware that some of the functionality shown in this video may differ from what is configured in the latest version of my repository

 My goal is to inspire others to create their own 3D floorplans and delve into the possibilities of home automation.
 I learned a lot from the floorplan config of Luke Vink. you should checkout his repo first: https://github.com/lukevink